BKTidswell/Tidswell-2024/README.md

 Now that you have the 3D data, you can take that and put it into the main folder labeled `3D_Finished_Fish_Data_4P_gaps/`.
 This folder is named this becuase it has the complete 3D data, with 4 points on each fish, and gaps in some of the traces, to differeentiate it from other older versions of this data.
 Now, simply run `python 3D_data_files_to_csv_4P.py`, which will calaculate the important kinematic values for the school and place that data where the R analysis code will look for it.

-## Turning Data
+## Single Fish Data

-Analyzing the turning data has two seperate parts to it.
-Firt you need to take the traces of individual fish and combine them randomly to create artifical "schools" and then you need to use the code in `Fish Turning Processor/` in order to determine out where the turns take place.
+Analyzing the single fish data has two seperate parts to it.
+Firt you need to take the traces of individual fish and combine them randomly to create artifical "schools" and then you need to use the code `Single_3D_data_files_to_csv_4P.py` in order to create the analysis on the single fish.

 ### Artifical School Creation